mesnitu/EasyPopulate-4.0/README.md

 The Import, does not rely on enable / disable configuration.
 Only in reports and defaults fields.
 If that field is not on the file, EP4 does not process it.

-> **Note** After your done, you may disable or should the configuration options, since all your customize layouts will be listed has normal download links.
-Disabling it, will also not load the jquery used for this configuration, so probably will also increase the import / export process.
-It really depends on your server.

 ### Manipulating Images